Serpenlog/Serpenlog.github.io/topdown.md

     12. Secure the phone holder bars on the top and bottom of the phone, securing the hooks on either side of the bars on the petal-like holes, this will increase the strength the phone holder has on the phone significantly while also making it possible for phones of different sizes to use the phone holder.
 13. Twist the phone holder at 90 degree angles, when twisting the steel balls will lock into the detent hole whenever it can so that it looks in place.

+## Generative Design Attempt:
+I attempted to utilize generative design to optimize the phone holder part so that it uses the least amount of material while also maximizing the strength on the hold of the phone.
+I placed some theoretical forces on the phone holder itself and the detent mechanism which the whole model may experience as you are riding a bike.
+I then modified the preserve geometry and obstacle geometry and the manufacturing methods and other settings.
+However, I forgot to modify things like the materials and got some of the forces incorrect.
 ## Gallery:
 ### Cad Model:
 <iframe src="https://vanderbilt643.autodesk360.com/g/shares/SH286ddQT78850c0d8a46f88249f9d41794b?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>